vtexdocs/dev-portal-content/docs/release-notes/react-app-dependencies.md

 ---
 title: React app dependencies
-excerpt: "The wise Toolbelt will now update an App React's dependencies (located in the app's `package.json` file) to keep them in line with Render's dependencies list."
+excerpt: "The wise VTEX IO CLI will now update an App React's dependencies (located in the app's `package.json` file) to keep them in line with Render's dependencies list."
 createdAt: "2020-03-16"
 ---

-App React dependencies (located in the app's `package.json` file) are now automatically updated by Toolbelt and kept up-to-date with the Render Runtime dependencies.
+App React dependencies (located in the app's `package.json` file) are now automatically updated by VTEX IO CLI and kept up-to-date with the Render Runtime dependencies.

 ## What has changed